What Is Breast Explantation?

 While breast implants have not shown to directly cause systemic illness, there has been growing concern over new research about certain types of implants.
 In July 2019, the FDA advised Allergan® to recall its textured implants and textured expanders, after these products were found to have a higher rate of Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 BIA-ALCL is an extremely rare type of non-Hodgkin’s lymphoma that has a high cure rate when caught early.
 Although this can be very concerning for patients with recalled implants, the FDA does not recommend removing them unless symptoms are being experienced.

 What Does an En Bloc Capsulectomy Entail?

-When performing a breast explantation, Dr. Zemmel prefers using what is known as the en bloc technique, or total capsulectomy.
+When performing a breast explantation, Dr. Zemmel and Dr. Reddy prefer using what is known as the en bloc technique, or total capsulectomy.
 The en bloc capsulectomy procedure entails removing the breast implant while it is still inside the surrounding capsule (scar tissue)—as opposed to opening the capsule to remove the implant first.
 By removing both the implant and capsule in one piece, any leaked implant material remains inside the capsule.
 This is especially beneficial for patients showing signs of BII or BIA-ALCL.
-Patient safety is Dr. Zemmel’s top priority, which is why he recommends the en bloc capsulectomy whenever it is a viable option.
-During the consultation process, Dr. Zemmel will go over the details of the explant procedure, explaining what it will involve and potential risks of the procedure.
+Patient safety is Dr. Zemmel’s and Dr. Reddy’s top priority, which is why they recommend the en bloc capsulectomy whenever it is a viable option.
+During the consultation process, your surgeon will go over the details of the explant procedure, explaining what it will involve and potential risks of the procedure.

 What Can I Expect After Breast Explantation?